ATTENTION :

 Pawtuckaway State Park Improvement Project, 2024

-Recreation to replace obsolete infrastructure, add new infrastructure and supporting facilities (i.e. toilet buildings), to support existing visitors and meet the demand for camping experiences.
+Replace obsolete infrastructure, add new infrastructure and supporting facilities (i.e. toilet buildings), to support existing visitors and meet the demand for camping experiences.
+Project to start in September 2024, Horse and Big Island Camping areas will be closed.
+Neals and Group Camping will remain open for camping (no showers) until October 27th, 2024.

 The Division is proposing to do the following: